edhowland/viper/local/packages/charm.d/module.d/help.md

 Note here above, the MPATH is all uppercase.
-The Viper and Vish programs are assumed to exist in ~/src/viper/
+The Viper and Vish programs are assumed to exist in ~/src/viper/ for this example

 To see which packages are installed, issue the following command charm package ls